LukasFrankenQ/district-control/docs/source/index.rst

 We now define which quantities are subject to prediction.
 For `'pv'` we predict `p_max_pu` and for the `'house'` we predict `p_set`.
 Another quantity we want to fix (not predict) is the plant's `marginal_cost`.
+For each we create a `Prophet`-object, as defined in `prophet.py`.
+These are central to this repo and are responsible for returning time series of a desired quantity.
 Note that this example uses `Prophet`-objects in `'read'` mode.
 Hence, they do not use machine learning models and instead read off data and add noise artificially.
-Including actual ML models is a work in progress.
+The inclusion of actual ML models is a work in progress.

 .. code-block:: python